emreSWED/ourproject/ourproject/README.txt

 This is our prototype for the Milestone on the 27.11.2025

-add traas-1.1.jar into libraries in IntelliJ (File> Project Structure> Libraries> Java> <ourproject/libraries/traas-1.1.jar>) and then build project with IntelliJ build manager.
+Import the project in IntelliJ (File > New > Project from Existing Sources) and use the default IntelliJ run configuration.

-THE .sumocfg MUST BE NAMED myconfig.sumocfg !!!
+THE .sumocfg MUST BE NAMED myconfig.sumocfg!!!
+This has already done for demonstration purpouses.